bisforboman/exjobb/Work plan.md

 _What stuff do I disregard?_

 In wireless networks there are several issues that could occur, I analyse different issues and discuss their repercussions but the model will not be built to withstand them.
-Such issues could be:

 _List some various troubles with WSNs here._